This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 A good baseline approach:

-Every stove and chimney draw is different, so adjust gradually.
+Every stove and chimney draw is different, so adjust gradually and avoid “slumbering” too early.

 “My fire gets smoky when I mix fuels”

-Use Ready to Burn wood, open secondary air a little more, and add smokeless fuel in smaller stages.
+• Fix: use Ready to Burn wood, open secondary air slightly, add smokeless in smaller stages.

 “My smokeless fuel won’t stay lit”

-Build a stronger ember base with dry logs/heat logs first, then open primary air briefly until the smokeless fuel is glowing.
+• Fix: build a stronger ember base with dry logs/heat logs first, then open primary air briefly until the smokeless is glowing.

 “My stove glass goes black quickly”